Azure/webapps-deploy/README.md

 ### Sample workflow to build and deploy a Node.js app to Containerized WebApp using Azure service principal

-* [Azure Login](https://github.com/Azure/login) Login with your Azure credentials for Web app deployment authentication.
+Use [Azure Login](https://github.com/Azure/login) with a service principal that's authorized for Web app deployment.
 Once login is done, the next set of Azure actions in the workflow can re-use the same session within the job.

 ```yaml
 on: [push]

 name: Linux_Container_Node_Workflow